ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

 ### Q: We want to do PCA on a dataset of multiple features in different ranges.
-For example, one is in the range $0-1$and one is in the range$10 - 1000$.
+For example, one is in the range $0-1$and one is in the range$ 10 - 1000$.
 Will PCA work on this dataset?

 <details>
 <summary><b>💡 Show Answer</b></summary>